There are two sessions on Tuesday. Click on a session to view the workshops in each.

 Workplace diversity is not a popular topic in India.
 The gender disparity is considerable and the LGBTQ population is almost invisible.
 Coming out at work is seen as a career risk and the discussion about LGBTQ diversity is complicated when the country’s law and social attitude is hostile towards LGBTQ community.
 This workshop brings out the fabulous journeys of different ERGs, which were born in a post December 2013 India when Section 377 was re-instated by the Supreme Court of India.
 We bring the best practices of starting and running successful ERGs.
 We share tools to make a significant impact for LGBTQ employees in a challenging environment.

-Speakers: Chandramoulee (Moulee) L U (Symantec), Ramkrishna Sinha (Intel), Srini Ramaswami (Intuit), Suresh Ramdass (HP Inc)
+Speakers: Chandramoulee (Moulee) L U (Symantec), Ramkrishna Sinha (Intel), Srini Ramaswami (Cisco), Suresh Ramdass (HP Inc)

 The Art of Inclusive Leadership | Track: General | Level: Intermediate